OIM3690/resources/Connect-GitHub-Pages-to-Your-Domain.md

 # Process for setting up github pages with your domain

 1. Domain Provider DNS Settings (after acquiring a domain):
    1. Login to NameCheap.com (or any domain provider website where you purchase/get your domain from).
+Note: The following terms used in different websites may vary slightly.
    2. Navigate to **Account** - **dashboard**.
    3. Click on **Domain List**.
    4. Click the **Manage** button next to your domain.
 (The button could be under "Quick Links".)